voteview/member_photos/README.md

 * `config/dump_db.py`: Dumps current database to flatfile.
 Requires our local MongoDB instance.
 * `config/dump_csv.py`: Dumps the current images to a `members.csv` file.
 Can take `--type flat` to dump from flat file.
 * `verify.py`: Runs basic sanity tests to ensure data is running correctly.
+Used in our automated testing apparatus.

 ## Contributing